Superconductivity and charge-density-wave in the Holstein model on the Penrose Lattice

 We simulate the Holstein model on the Penrose lattice for six different site numbers, namely $N=31, 46, 76, 101, 141, 201$, with open boundary condition.
-Here, we present the results with $N=201$.
-The results for other system sizes are included in SI, coinciding with the results for $N=201$ qualitatively.
-We compute superconducting susceptibility $\chi_{\rm SC}$ to detect the ordering tendency of the SC.
-We fix phonon frequency $\Omega = 1$ and $\Omega = 4$, respectively, and vary the {\it e}-ph coupling strength $g$.
-With lowering temperature, the superconducting susceptibility exhibits the divergent behavior as long as the order is long-range (or quasi-long-range).
-Hence, to reveal the order of SC more explicitly, we present the inverse of $\chi_{\rm SC}$ as shown in \Fig{sus-sc}.
-For both cases of $\Omega=1$ and $\Omega = 4$, $\chi_{\rm SC}$ increases with {\it e}-ph coupling strength in the weakly coupling regime.
-For $\Omega=1$, the power-law fit of $1/\chi_{\rm SC}$ versus temperature $T$ indicates the divergence of superconducting susceptibility at sufficiently low temperature when $g <1.25$, suggesting the nature of long-range order of the SC at ground state.
-With further increasing $g$, $\chi_{\rm SC}$ decreases with {\it e}-ph coupling strength.
-For instance, for $g=2$ the $\chi_{\rm SC}$ saturates at low temperature, indicating the absence of the superconducting long-range order.
+Here, we present the results for $N=201$.
+The results for other system sizes coincide with the results for $N=201$ qualitatively.
+We compute the susceptibility $\chi_{\rm SC}$ to detect the ordering tendency of the SC.
+We fix phonon frequency $\Omega = 1$ and $\Omega = 4$, respectively, and vary the strength of EPC $g$.
+With lowering temperature, $\chi_{\rm SC}$ exhibits the divergent behavior as long as the order is long-range (or quasi-long-range).
+Hence, to reveal the presence of SC more explicitly, we present the inverse of $\chi_{\rm SC}$ as shown in \Fig{sus-sc}.
+For both cases of $\Omega=1$ and $\Omega = 4$, $\chi_{\rm SC}$ increases with $g$ in the weakly coupling regime.
+For $\Omega=1$, the power-law fit of $1/\chi_{\rm SC}$ versus temperature $T$ indicates the divergence of $\chi_{\rm SC}$ at sufficiently low temperature when $g <1.25$, suggesting the presence of SC at ground state.
+With further increasing $g$, $\chi_{\rm SC}$ decreases.
+For instance, $\chi_{\rm SC}$ saturates at low temperature for $g=2$, indicating the absence of SC.